dartmouth-cs98/dartmouth-cs98.github.io/slides/00_welcome/index_slides.md

 * can't use firebase and call it done
 * hack-a-thing is exactly so you can play with some
 * \*hate
+* we're actually gonna learn some shit
+* let me know if you want to try some cool hardware - we can try working that out